HITMKR

 Can I use HITMKR and DSPs together?

 Yes.
 HITMKR helps you make money before or alongside streaming.
-You can use HITMKR first, then release to DSPs later — or run both at the same time.
+Drop exclusively on HITMKR first, then release to DSPs later — or run both at the same time.
+Many artists use HITMKR to capture real fan revenue before Spotify even processes the upload.